LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    hook object
       An object, implementing the ``expanding`` built-in protocol, defining term- and goal-expansion clauses, used in the compilation of Logtalk or Prolog source files.
-An hook object can be specified using the compiler flag ``hook/1``.
+A hook object can be specified using the compiler flag ``hook/1``.
 It can also be specified using a ``set_logtalk_flag/2`` directive in the source files to be expanded.